 Prime Minister Mitsotakis explained the approach in simple terms: “We’re doing something simple but game-changing: The state will pay one month’s rent every year… Whether it’s your primary residence or student housing, you’ll receive support.”

-Moreover, the new “My Home II” program significantly expands homeownership opportunities for young buyers by providing financing up to €190,000 for first-time home purchases up to 150 square meters.
+The new “My Home II” program adds another dimension, opening up homeownership pathways for younger buyers with financing up to €190,000 for first-time home purchases covering properties up to 150 square meters.

-Fifty percent of this financing comes interest-free, while families with three or more children, or two-child families in specific municipalities, receive an additional 50% interest subsidy on the bank-financed portion.
-This program addresses the affordability gap that has prevented many young Greeks from entering the property market.
+Half of that financing comes interest-free.
+Families with three or more children, or two-child families in qualifying municipalities, get an additional 50% interest subsidy on the bank-financed portion.
+For a generation largely priced out of ownership, this program directly addresses the gap that’s kept so many young Greeks renting indefinitely.

-Tax incentives for property investors complement the renter support measures.
-Varnavas reports that the suspension of the 15% capital gains tax on property sales has been extended through 2026, while VAT exemptions on new property construction remain in place to reduce investor costs.
+Tax incentives round out the offer for property investors.
+The suspension of the 15% capital gains tax on property sales has been extended through 2026, and VAT exemptions on new property construction stay in place to keep investor costs down.
+These aren’t minor tweaks.
+They’re the kind of structural incentives that move capital.

-Lastly, the “Renovate and Rent” program addresses housing supply constraints by offering 60% subsidies for renovating empty homes to increase rental accommodation.
-The program provides grants covering up to €8,100 of renovation costs, which can total up to €13,500, encouraging property owners to bring vacant units back to market.
+The “Renovate and Rent” program attacks the supply problem from a different angle, offering 60% subsidies for renovating empty homes.
+Grants cover up to €8,100 of renovation costs on projects totaling up to €13,500, giving property owners a genuine financial reason to bring vacant units back to market rather than leaving them dormant.

 New Housing Support Measures Set to Boost Greece’s Real Estate Market